zzfadi/deeptime/docs/MODEL-UPGRADE-SUMMARY.md

 ```

 ### 3. Caching Strategy
-- Cache Flash-8B responses more aggressively
+- Cache flash-lite responses more aggressively
 - Use Flash for first-time narrations
-- Use Flash-8B for repeat narrations
+- Use flash-lite for repeat narrations

 ### 4. Pro Model Features
 - Educational quiz generation